AhmedYousriSobhi/ATmega-16-BOOTLOADER/README.md

 </details>

-# III- Python Script
+# III- Python Script Section
 <details>
 <summary>expand/compress</summary>

+### The Idea here, Insted of using a Terminal - whatever was the terminal: Atmel studio terminal, Arduino IDE,..etc - to communicate with the bootloader through COM PORT (USART), we will write a python script for a program that a user can use even if he/she does not know the bootloader commands to talk to it directly.
+### So we'll try to make this program as friendly as possible for the user.
+### Another thing we may need is to send the new hex Application Code to bootloader through USART, so typing byte by byte for through Serial Terminal will not be humanly at all.
+That's why it would be best to make a program takes out hex code and send those data bytes in timeless process.
+### Other solution but not efficient is that we take the array hex bytes we got from OutputArray.txt file and place it in the Bootloader code before uploading and Flashing the bootloader into out AVR.
+But this way means every time we want to upload new app code to bootloader, we have to flash the code of the bootloader.
+This is worthless and meaningless as what is the bootloader benefits now.

-## • III.1 This Script is used to
+## III.1 This Script is used to :

-##### ‣ 1- Talk to the Bootloader.<br/>
+ - 1- Talk to the Bootloader.<br/>
-‣ 2- Read Hex Bytes from the OutputArray.txt file - from APP Code Stage - and Transmit those bytes through USART to Boodloader.
+ - 2- Read Hex Bytes from the OutputArray.txt file - from APP Code Section - and Transmit those bytes through USART to Boodloader.

-### • III.2 LET'S EXPLAIN THE SCRIPT
+### Now LET'S EXPLAIN THIS SCRIPT in details:
-## ◦ III.2.1  First The imported modules:<br/>
+## III.2  First The imported modules:<br/>
-##### ‣ Three Modules we imported, the third one was created and designed as we will need it in a next step, so i'll explain it later when we will need it.
+#### Three Modules were imported, the third one was created and designed as we will need it in a next step, so i'll explain it later when we will need it.
 	import serial
 	import serial.tools.list_ports
 	from TXT_FILE_HANDLER import *
-##### ‣ Modules: "serial" is used to create a serial com port object, and configure its name, baudrate, parity, stop bit ,... etc <br/>
+ - Modules: "serial" is used to create a serial COM PORT object, and configure COM PORT name, baudrate, parity, stop bit ,... etc <br/>
-‣ Modules: "serial.tools.list_ports" is used to get all connected com ports on your os device PC/LAPTOP.
+ - Modules: "serial.tools.list_ports" is used to get all connected com ports on your os device PC/LAPTOP.
+### So let's see how to create an object for COM PORT.

-## ◦ III.2.2  PORT CONFIGURATION
+## ◦ III.3  PORT CONFIGURATION
 ##### ‣ Port Configuration: --: Implementation.
 	#*********PORT CONFIGURATION**************#
 	# if this the main py file to run ,